Connecting Metabase to ClickHouse

 In the top-right corner, click the + New menu and notice you can ask questions, run SQL queries, and build a dashboard:

-For example, here is a SQL query executed on a table named
+For example, here is a SQL query run on a table named

 Click on + New and select Question.
 Notice you can build a question by starting wtih a database and table.
 For example, the following question is being asked of a table named

-Here is a simple question that calculates the top 20 most-visited URLs in the table:
+defaultdatabase.
+Here is a simple question that calculates the average price by town, within the county of Greater Manchester:

 Click the Visualize button to see the results in a tabular view.